Family Resource

 But I can tell you this: the people who do well in long-term programs tend to share two things.
 They're willing, and they stay connected to community after they graduate.
 The ones who build their recovery around Christ and stay planted in a church tend to stay free.
 That's not a statistic.
 That's what I've watched happen.

 The people who struggle aren't failures.
 They're often the ones who didn't have a plan for what comes after the program ends.
 The first week back home is more dangerous than the first week in the program.
+That's why SVTC operates a men's sober living home for graduates who need a bridge between the program and independent living.

 Straight Talk